Kindread21/FFRK_AHK/README.md

 ---------------------------------------------------------------------

-## Getting it to work for a different Setup
+## Getting it to work for a different Setup:
 Most functionality should work as long as you have correctly matching images for the scripts to use.
 If your setup doesn't match the test configuration exactly, capturing your own images should solve things.

 But before going down that path, if you're happy with leaving your desktop scaling at 125%, see if you can get the provided images to work, even if you're not using Nox.
 If your emulator allows you to set the resolution to 480x800, and you can name the instance FFRK_AHK, its worth a try.
 If you still aren't seeing any clicks, open the script in a text editor, find